rspadinger/CCIP-DEFI-Lending/README.md

 AVALANCHE_FUJI_RPC_URL="https://api.avax-test.network/ext/bc/C/rpc"
 ```

 Once you've encrypted your variables (check with `npx env-enc view`) they will automatically be decrypted and injected into your code at runtime.

+## Running the Usecase Tasks Locally

+Execute the localTest.js script : npx hardhat run scripts/localTest.js

 ## Running the Usecase Tasks

 1. Deploy and fund Sender on Fuji : `npx hardhat setup-sender --network fuji`

 2. Deploy & Fund Protocol on Sepolia : `npx hardhat setup-protocol --network sepolia`